drowsepost/rpgmaker-mv-plugins/README.md

-# rpgmaker-mv-drowsepost-plugins
+# Drowsepost RPG Maker MV Plugins
-rpgmaker MV Drowsepost Plugins
+(It supports only the current Japan words now)